benjuh/aoc2023/README.md

 Still could speed it up but I am happy with 500μs / 0.5ms.

-Space Complexity: O(n*m) where n is the number of seeds and m is the number of ranges
+Space Complexity: O(n+m) where n is the number of seeds and m is the number of ranges

 ## Day 6